dwp/dataworks-aws-ingest-replica/docs/collection_changes.md

       cluster may need to be scaled

-2. Add the collection name to the intraday secret
+2. Add the collection name to the intraday secret (repo: `dataworks-secrets`)

 If historical data is not required, add a row to the tracking table using the `ProcessedDataEnd` property to set the start date.

 ### Removing a collection
-1. Remove the collection name from the intraday secret
+1. Remove the collection name from the intraday secret (repo: `dataworks-secrets`)

 1. Optionally remove the data from S3 and drop the external table from the intraday database.
 If doing so, also delete all rows for this collection in